bkuslitskiy/Compare-TV-Shows-V4/memory-bank/activeContext.md

   - Added cache clearing functionality
   - Wrapped API service with caching
   - Created Playwright tests for caching functionality
+  - Fixed caching implementation issue in tmdb.js where cache was not being properly populated
+  - Improved error handling for API timeouts and failures

 ## Next Steps